| MBTCA HEALTH

 Canine Health Foundation designated for the MBTCA Donor Advised Fund are tax

+deductible.
 Dr. Eggleston from the

 University of California, Davis, submitted her 12-month progress report to